EleotleCram/jshamcrest/doc/modules/jshamcrest.rst

                          described as a JavaScript literal.

-.. function:: SimpleMatcher.describeTo(descriptor)
+.. function:: SimpleMatcher.describeTo(description)

-   Describes this matcher's tasks to the given *descriptor*.
+   Describes this matcher's tasks to the given *description*.

-   :arg descriptor: Instance of :class:`JsHamcrest.Description`.
+   :arg description: Instance of :class:`JsHamcrest.Description`.
    :returns:        Nothing.

-.. function:: SimpleMatcher.describeValueTo(actual, descriptor)
+.. function:: SimpleMatcher.describeValueTo(actual, description)

-   Describes the *actual* value to the given *descriptor*.
+   Describes the *actual* value to the given *description*.

    :arg actual:     Actual value to be described.
-   :arg descriptor: Instance of :class:`JsHamcrest.Descriptor`.
+   :arg description: Instance of :class:`JsHamcrest.Description`.
    :returns:        Nothing.